Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Mandy: The 2024 ITL Awards and the “Mighty 90” cohort created a lot of buzz.
 What have you learned from earlier editions that informs the 2026 Education focus?

-Lucy: The 2024 ITL Awards recognized the “Mighty 90” — HR and Talent leaders worldwide who set new standards in inclusivity, diversity, and equitable leadership.
-From that experience, three lessons stood out for us:
+Lucy: The 2024 ITL Awards recognized the “Mighty 90” — HR and Talent leaders who set new standards in inclusivity.
+From that experience, three lessons stood out:

-Inclusive leadership is measurable: We were able to see clear links between inclusive talent strategies, culture, and business outcomes, which validated our GRID‑based approach.
+Inclusive leadership is measurable: We saw clear links between inclusive strategies and business outcomes.

-Story plus data is powerful: The most compelling nominations combined human stories with clear metrics — for example, improved retention, better representation, or learning outcomes.
+Story plus data is powerful: Compelling nominations combined human stories with clear metrics.

-ITL Awards 2026 for Education builds on this foundation, but tailors the lens to the realities of classrooms, campuses, online learning platforms, and education policy.
+ITL Awards 2026 builds on this foundation, tailoring the lens to the realities of classrooms and campuses.

 Strategic Impact for Education Ecosystems